Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs.md

 distribution, one of the most prototypical queuing systems ($M/M/1$) relies on the exponential distribution for its service times and inter-arrival rates.

-The exponential distribution is defined as the following:
+The exponential distribution's CDF is defined as the following:

 :::{math}
-B
+1-e^{x}
 :::

 Now, what are the properties that make exponential distributions useful for queuing?